spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 **Procedure:**

 The Title field has two objectives: 1) to identify the artifact and 2) to describe it.
-The primarily role for the Title is to identify the artifact.
+The primary role for the Title is to identify the artifact.
 If the information on the artifact is useful for this purpose, it should be used as a Title.
 If the information on the artifact does not allow to identify the item (for example, if all of the artifacts in the collection have the same information written on them), then a descriptive Title should be generated to identify each artifact in a collection.
 If sufficiently descriptive, format it like this: [Name of Speaker] at [Venue] and [Year].

 Capitalize the first letter of the first word and of the first letter of proper nouns and additional words according to the appropriate usage in the language in which the material is catalogued.
 [24]_ Put square brackets around the descriptive title.